Existence of log canonical flips and a special LMMP: Abstract

 \section{Abstract}

 Let $(X/Z,B+A)$ be a $\Q$-factorial dlt pair where $B,A\ge 0$ are $\Q$-divisors and $K_X+B+A\sim_\Q 0/Z$.
-We prove that any LMMP$/Z$ on $K_X+B$ with scaling of an ample divisor terminates with a good log minimal model or a Mori fibre space assuming: either a certain semi-ampleness conjecture, or the ACC conjecture on lc thresholds.
-An immediate corollary of this is that log flips exist for log canonical pairs up to either of those conjectures.
+We prove that any LMMP$/Z$ on $K_X+B$ with scaling of an ample$/Z$ divisor terminates with a good log minimal model or a Mori fibre space.
+We show that a more general statement follows from the ACC for lc thresholds.
+An immediate corollary of these results is that log flips exist for log canonical pairs.